-- 1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State. - 2.
-For the purposes of this Article, profits from the operation of ships or aircraft in international traffic shall include: - (a) profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic; and if such profits are incidental to the profits to which the provisions of paragraph 1 apply.
+- 1. Profits of an enterprise of a Contracting State from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall be taxable only in that State. - 2.
+For the purposes of this Article, profits from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall include: - (a) profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic, - (b) profits derived from the rental of rail or road transport vehicles, if such profits are incidental to the profits to which the provisions of paragraph 1 apply.

-(b) profits derived from the use or rental of containers and related equipment;

-3. The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.
+- 3. Profits of an enterprise of a Contracting State from the use or rental of containers (including trailers, barges and related equipment for the transport of containers) used for the transport in international traffic of goods or merchandise shall be taxable only in that State. - 4.
+The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.